-COUNTRY OF ASSIGNMENT: Timor-Leste
+COUNTRY OF ASSIGNMENT:

-STARTING DATE: 01 May 2022
+STARTING DATE:

+LOCATION:

-LOCATION: Dili, Timor-Leste
+DIII, Timor-Leste

-DUTY STATION: UNDP Timor-Leste
+UNDP Timor-Leste

-1. Background and context
+1. Background and context:

-Timor-Leste is a village-based society where the majority (69%) of the population currently lives in rural areas with limited access to governance processes and service delivery.
-Some of the most pressing issues affecting rural communities are poverty, social exclusion, unemployment, access to and availability of basic services, and lack of capacity.
-Those who belong to the most vulnerable social groups, such as people with disabilities, women (particularly domestic violence survivors and single mothers), youth, children, the elderly, and people with mental illness, have the most serious challenges in accessing basic services.
+Timor-Leste is a village-based society where the majority (69%) of the population is currently living in rural areas with limited access to governance processes and service delivery.
+Some of the most pressing issues affecting rural communities are poverty, social exclusion, unemployment, access to and availability of basic services, and lack of capacities.
+Those who belong to the most vulnerable social groups, such as persons with disabilities, women (particularly domestic violence survivors and single mothers), youth, children, the elderly, and people with mental illness, have the most serious challenges in accessing basic services.

 The Constitution of the Republic of Timor-Leste has progressive provisions regarding decentralization.
 It stipulates that "on matters of territorial organization, the State shall respect the principle of decentralization of public administration.
-The law shall determine and establish the characteristics of the different territorial levels and the administrative competencies of the respective organs."
-It further goes not to say: "Local government is constituted by corporate bodies vested with representative organs, with the objective of organizing the participation by citizens in solving the problems of their own community and promoting local development without prejudice to the participation by the State."
+The law shall determine and establish the characteristics of the different territorial levels and the administrative competencies of the respective organs".
+It further goes not to say: "Local government is constituted by corporate bodies vested with representative organs, with the objective of organizing the participation by citizens in solving the problems of their own community and promoting local development without prejudice to the participation by the State".